 Pinterest Hidden Image

-If you’ve ever wondered how to make berry coulis for spooning over panna cotta, drizzling over ice cream, or beautifying your vegan cheesecakes, you’ve come to the right place.
+This homemade berry coulis is perfect for spooning over panna cotta, drizzling over ice cream, swirling through vegan frozen yogurt, or beautifying your vegan cheesecakes.

 Consider this quick, simple, and oh-so-adaptable recipe for fruit coulis your one-stop shop for learning all the ins and outs of making berry coulis sauce!